 The Temple Studios virtual tour created for Punchdrunk’s production of ‘The Drowned Man’ was a secret project we worked with them on for almost 3 years!
-An abridged version of The Drowned Man virtual tour was made available to their keyholders/supporters, as a Christmas present in 2016 and then released to the general public on the 19th February 2017 to tie in with the 180th anniversary of the death of Georg Büchner the author behind Woyzk on which the show was based.
+An abridged version of The Drowned Man virtual tour was made available to their keyholders/supporters, The show was based on Woyzk by Georg Büchner and the 180th anniversary of his death, 19th February 2017, seemed a fitting date to release the tour to the general public.

-The Temple Studios virtual tour itself is above so feel free to explore and if you were lucky enough to have visited Temple Studios I hope you enjoy the trip down memory lane.
+The Temple Studios virtual tour itself is above so feel free to explore.
+If you were lucky enough to have visited Temple Studios I hope you enjoy the trip down memory lane.

 What was the Drowned Man?

 Punchdrunk’s The Drowned Man was set in the world of Temple Studios, a Hollywood Studio in the 1960’s, built in the old Royal Mail sorting office next to Paddington Station at 31 London Street.
 Set over 4 floors it included a town and a desert alongside a multitude of other spaces for exploration.
 There were also numerous secret spaces or sets that were available by invite only.

 Audience members were not to speak and at all times required to wear the infamous Punchdrunk white mask.
 An elevator transported visitors from the lobby with some ejected randomly on different floors.
 The audience then explored freely, able to follow whichever characters were of interest to learn part of their story.

 During the show characters loop their performances three times, throughout the space, before ushering the entire audience to the finale.